VSCode MCP Server

 uv

-Must of the example use uv
+Must of the example use uv the new package installer and runner

 I still use pip and the old virtual environment